 Malnutrition is endemic in Africa’s Sahel, an arid region in between the Sahara desert and the savannas of sub-Saharan Africa, which is often affected by drought.
 Due to a lack of essential vitamins and minerals, children with malnutrition suffer from restricted growth and develop after-effects, which can be disabling in the long term.
 The result is not always fatal, but the impact on their quality of life can be devastating.Read more

 A new Handicap International program is helping to safeguard civilians who were living in proximity to poorly secured weapons and munitions depots in Niger.Read more

-- Inclusive education
+- Inclusive Education

-- Support for refugees
+- Assisting refugees

-- Small arms and light weapons
+- Protecting populations from the risks of small arms and light weapons